todi/AltimeterAutoHide/README.md

 # AltimeterAutoHide

-A small mod for KSP that hides the altimeter during flight to safe screen estate.
+A small mod for KSP that hides the altimeter during flight to save screen estate.
 Move your mouse to the top edge (where the altimeter usually is) to access the recover/abort/gear/etc buttons (See demo image below).
 I recommend using mods like [Kerbal Engineer Redux](https://github.com/jrbudda/KerbalEngineer) or [MechJeb](https://github.com/MuMech/MechJeb2) to display the altitude information in a more space-efficient manner.